Buchali/pyburs-bot/README.md

 pyrhon src/scraper.py
 ```

-To run both the telegram bot and the data scraper them simultaneously:
+To run both the telegram bot and the data scraper simultaneously:
 ```
 python src/run.py
 ```